 - Audit

 - Cryptographically secured communication channels

 - Packet filter

 - Identification and Authentication

 - Discretionary Access Control

 - Confidentiality protected data storage

+- Authoritative Access Control

+- Virtual machine environments (x86 only)

 - Security Management

 7.1.1 Audit

 The Lightweight Audit Framework (LAF) is designed to be an audit system for Linux compliant with the requirements from Common Criteria.
 LAF is able to intercept all system calls as well as retrieving audit log entries from privileged user space applications.
 The subsystem allows configuring the events to be actually audited from the set of all events that are possible to be audited.
 Those events are configured in a specific configuration file and then the kernel is notified to build its own internal structure for the events to be audited.